-Shop local and British Brands
+Shop local and British brands

 Avoid plastic purchases

-Choosing pieces for the kitchen that are made from more sustainable materials like ceramic is a good way around this, while cooking preparation accessories like chopping boards could be made from wood rather than thick plastic.
+Choosing pieces for the kitchen that are made from more suitable materials like ceramic is a good way around this, while cooking preparation accessories like chopping boards could be made from wood rather than thick plastic.
 If you find yourself going through reams of cling film, opting for beeswax wraps can keep your food fresh and covered, while reducing both plastic and food waste.